Dre Campbell Farm

 Hydrogen peroxide is a natural disinfectant that kills mold spores.

-Mix one cup of hydrogen peroxide with one gallon of water to use it.
+Mix one cup of hydrogen peroxide with one gallon of water.
 This solution can be used to treat winter grass mold.

 8. Baking Soda

 Another home remedy is baking soda.
-Mix three tablespoons of baking soda and two tablespoons of liquid soap with a gallon of warm water.
+Mix three tablespoons of baking soda with two tablespoons of liquid soap, then add to a gallon of warm water.

 Next, use it to spray affected lawn patches.
 This DIY solution will kill the mold.